Approximating delta invariants in the sense of complements of plt type: Preliminaries

 A key observation in \cite{BLX19} is that weakly special divisors can be bounded in the sense of bounded complements.

-\begin{theorem}{\rm (\cite[Appendix]{BLX19})} Let $(X,\Delta)$ be a log Fano pair and $E$ a weakly special divisor $E$ over $X$.
-Then there exists an $N$-complement $(X,\Delta^+)$ such that $E$ can be achieved as an lc place of $(X,\Delta^+)$, where $N$ only depends on the pair $(X,\Delta)$. \end{theorem}
+\begin{theorem}{\rm (\cite[Appendix]{BLX19})} Let $(X,\Delta)$ be a log Fano pair and $E$ a weakly special divisor over $X$.
+Then there exists a $N$-complement $(X,\Delta^+)$ such that $E$ can be achieved as an lc place of $(X,\Delta^+)$, where $N$ only depends on the pair $(X,\Delta)$ but not depends on $E$. \end{theorem}

 One can choose $N$ sufficiently divisible such that $-N(K_X+\Delta)$ is Cartier and the complement $\Delta^+$ lies in the linear system $\frac{1}{N}|-N(K_X+\Delta)|$.
-Thus it's clear that $(X,\Delta^+)$ lies in a bounded family and any weakly special divisor over $X$ can be achieved as an lc place of some fiber of the family.
+Thus it is clear that $(X,\Delta^+)$ lies in a bounded family and any weakly special divisor over $X$ can be achieved as an lc place of some fiber of the family.

-In this note, we concern the following refined concepts of complements, i.e. complements of plt type.
+In this note, we concern the following refined concepts of complements, i.e. plt complements.